 Are you just a few credits short of a degree?
 Maybe that professional certificate or designation would make you more employable than your competition.
 Working on your Master’s degree sounds proactive and says something about your willingness to stretch, grow, continue learning, and develop further knowledge and skills.
 In the event of unemployment, education may give you an edge.

 Unemployment Tip: Broaden Your Skills

 As you prepare for unemployment, consider the possibility that a job may not be available in the field or occupation of your choice.
-To prepare for such a contingency, a colleague suggests that you can broaden your skills and references by using a bit of spare time to volunteer, or better yet, work part-time in a different field.
+To prepare for such a contingency, you can broaden your skills and references by using a bit of spare time to volunteer, or better yet, work part-time in a different field.

-Her husband worked, in his spare time, as a garage gas boy to help out a friend and to gain access to a hoist to work on his collector car.
+In the case of a work colleague, her husband worked, in his spare time, as a garage gas boy to help out a friend and to gain access to a hoist to work on his collector car.
 This work means he now has sales skills he can use to move into part-time work after years of being a government employee, an area where there are no jobs in his high qualifications field.
-My colleague says, "It can be hard to develop cross skills when you work in cubicle land most of your life."
-But, her husband did, and it is serving them wee in unemployment.
+The colleague says, "It can be hard to develop cross skills when you work in cubicle land most of your life."
+But, her husband did, and it is serving them well in unemployment.

 Unemployment Tip: Consider Starting Your Own Business

 Another colleague and her husband have spent years combing garage and yard sales for finds.
 When her husband was laid off recently, it was a short leap to selling items on eBay and in a local antiques and collectibles shop.
 Should he find employment, he chose a shop that does not require his presence but is fee-based.